 The research component of our Environmental Site Assessment will include a review of relevant public records (local, state and federal) and interviews with occupants, owners, neighbors and selected local officials.
 This research helps to identify current and prior uses of the property itself and surrounding properties that might affect the property’s environmental risk profile.
 If a Phase 1 ESA analysis does not definitively confirm or eliminate suspected pollution concerns, we will recommend a more invasive Phase II inspection.
 While Criterium-Liszkay Engineers does not perform these inspections, we coordinate them for clients.

 At Criterium-Liszkay Engineers, we are exceedingly budget-conscious on behalf of our clients.
 We won’t recommend services we don’t think they need.
 But we take seriously our obligation to alert clients to existing or potential environmental risks, so they can make informed investment decisions and implement necessary or prudent risk mitigation measures.

-Contact Criterium-Liszkay Engineers if you want to arrange an Environmental Site Assessment or have questions about whether you should commission one.
+Contact Criterium-Liszkay Engineers if you want to arrange a Phase 1 Environmental Site Assessment or have questions about whether you should commission one.
 We’ll provide a thorough ESA if you need it and an honest answer if you don’t.